shondriane/buddy-up-backend/README.md

 ### **_Future Features_**

---- send messages to buddies within the app
+- Send messages to buddies within the app
----  video chat within the app
+-  Video chat within the app